Adult Vision: 41 to 60 Years of Age

 Warning Signs of Eye Health Problems

 This is also the time in life when your risk for developing a number of eye and vision problems increases.
-If you experience any of the following symptoms, you may have the early warning signs of a serious eye health problem:- Fluctuating Vision
+If you experience any of the following symptoms, you may have the early warning signs of a serious eye health problem: Regular eye examinations and early diagnosis and treatment of eye diseases can help you continue to preserve good vision throughout life.

 [back to top]